matt765/matt765/README.md

 ## Older projects
-Wbsites that still work but were not maintained for some time and need refactoring.
+Websites that still work but were not maintained for some time and need refactoring.

 11 apps
 <a href="https://matt765.github.io/11-javascript-apps/">Live link</a> | <a href="https://github.com/matt765/11-javascript-apps">Repository</a>